gerardoanuglo/mall-customer-segmentation/README.md

 ###  Identifing the Best Number of Clusters

 Before we can build a KMeans model, we will need to identify the best number for K using the elbow curve method.
-We won't be visually identifing K because it is to subjective and we won't use the silhouett score because it removes subjectivity from the judgment and is not a very intuitive metric.
+We won't be visually identifing K because it is to subjective.
+We could use the silhouett score, but this method is less intuitive when representing the process.
 The Elbow Curve helps select the optimal number of clusters for KMeans clustering.
 How we do this is by iterating through KMean models with different K values and taking the inertia (also known as SSE) from each variation of the KMeans model.
 With the inertia values we plot them with their corresponding k number.
+The K where the inertia falls suddenly from the previous point and the points following this K only marginally decrease is the most optimal number of clusters to group customers in.

 <img width="900" alt="Screenshot 2022-12-01 at 4 14 25 PM" src="https://user-images.githubusercontent.com/85320743/205185876-48962e21-232a-4f11-a1f1-beb8d04d63ee.png">

 <img width="473" alt="Screenshot 2022-12-01 at 4 14 08 PM" src="https://user-images.githubusercontent.com/85320743/205185841-d957ab53-a9e7-445e-a1ad-a79d580280e4.png">

-Looking at the graph the elbow of the curve is at k = 5, meaning the most optimal number of clusters to group the customers is 5.
+Looking at the graph the elbow of the curve is at k = 5, meaning 5 is the most optimal number of clusters to group the customers.

 ### Building a KMeans Model and Identifing Cluster Designation